hallissons/algorithms/README.md

 ### Strong Connected Components

 A strong connected component is a directed graph composed by a pair of vertices which can be reachable from one to another (v <-> f).
-A graph can be decomposed in strong connected components running dfs routine twice on graph, where one of the runs will take a transposed version of the graph (inverted edges) named: Kosraju's two-pass algorithm.
+A graph can be decomposed in strong connected components running DFS routine twice on graph, where one of the runs will take a transposed version of the graph (inverted edges) named: Kosraju's two-pass algorithm.
 Another way to discover a component is using Tarjan's algorithm.

 Directed acyclic graphs = dags

 ### Kosaraju's Two-Pass Algorithm

-1. Let Grev denote the graph G after the orientation of all arcs have been reversed.
+1. Let G(rev) denote the graph G after the orientation of all arcs have been reversed.
-2. Run the DFS-Loop subroutine on Grev, processing vertices according to the given order, to obtain a finishing time f (v) for each vertex v E V.
+2. Run the DFS-Loop subroutine on G(rev), processing vertices according to the given order, to obtain a finishing time f (v) for each vertex v E V.
 3. Run the DFS-Loop subroutine on G, processing vertices in decreasing order of f(v), to assign a leader to each vertex v E V.